-Prior to joining the University of Reading, Matthew held research posts at the University of Sheffield and University College London.
+Before joining the University of Reading in 2018, Matthew held research posts at the University of Sheffield and University College London.

 - PhD Sociology, University of Sheffield